Online reputation and digital footprint

 There are two main types of digital footprint:

-- An active digital footprint is made up of your own online activity for example, photos, comments you post.
+- An active digital footprint is made up of your own online activity for example, photos or comments you post.

 - A passive digital footprint is created when other people post about you online for example, a photo of you or a comment about you.
 You don’t necessarily have to be tagged for other people’s activity to contribute to your passive digital footprint.